 I love to travel with pets.
-As a pet-sitter, I am surrounded by dogs and cats all day every day.
-I step over dogs and their beds, which litter the floor of my home, when I walk into my kitchen for a cup of coffee.
-I wake up each morning to the insistent noises made by whichever guest-doggy has awoken first, to begin telling the whole house it’s time to wake up (which can be VERY early sometimes)!
-I talk to animals all day long and love the expressions they give as answers to my questions.
-My house feels a little empty when I only have my own three dogs and two cats around.
-If I don’t travel with at least one of my dogs, I feel a little incomplete and I’m not quite sure what to with myself.
+When I pet sit, I am surrounded by dogs and cats all day every day.
+I step over dogs and their beds, which collect on the floor of my home, when I go to make my breakfast (and theirs) in the morning.
+I wake up each morning to the insistent noises made by the early rising dogs of the group to begin telling the whole house it’s time to wake up!
+If I don’t travel with my dog, I feel a little incomplete, and I’m not quite sure what to with myself.

 Before Hitting the Road